Combinatorics of Hurwitz degenerations and tropical realizability: Non-superabundant functions

-\begin{proof} We induct on the number of edges in the contracted subtree.
-The base case is when $T_1$ consists of a single vertex.
-For the inductive step, we consider a few different cases.
-In the course of the proof, we will call the vertices $A_1,\ldots,A_m$ the {\it critical vertices}.
+\begin{proof} We induct on the number of edges in the contracted subtree $T_1$.
+The base case is when $T_1$ consists of a single vertex, possibly with finitely many rays attached; the claim holds clearly.
+For the inductive step, we consider several different cases.
+In the course of the proof, we will call the vertices $A_1,\ldots,A_n$ the {\it critical vertices}.

+\begin{enumerate}[(i)] \item Suppose there exists a critical vertex of valency at least $2$ in the tree $T_1$, and relabel so that this vertex is $A_1$.
+Since $T_1$ is a tree, we can disconnect $T_1$ at $A_1$, resulting in two strictly smaller subtrees, which we will call $T_1'$ and $T_1''$, such that $T_1' \cap T_1'' = \{A_1\}$.
+Let $S'$ be the union of $T_1'$ with all the stars in $T$ of the critical points that lie in $T_1'$, excluding the interior of $T_1''$.
+Let $S''$ be obtained analogously from $T_1''$.
+Since $F$ contracts any edges in $T_1'$ and $T_1''$, $F$ restricts to harmonic maps on $S'$ and $S''$, with targets being the respective images.
+Furthermore, these restrictions both admit $H$-modifications with the required properties, by the inductive hypothesis.
+Hence, the hypotheses of Lemma~\ref{lemma:glueing} is satisfied, so we get the required $H$-modification.